stephband/scribe/README.md

 Scribe takes a sequence of events – notes, chords, meter changes and so on – and renders notation as symbols in a CSS grid.

+There is a description of the CSS grid system in the blog post
+<a href="https://cruncher.ch/blog/printing-music-with-css-grid/">Printing Music with CSS Grid</a>.

 ## Download